 If I had to choose only one nutrient to take for allergies, I would take Vitamin C. Vitamin C has been used successfully for so many illnesses in my family, it would take a book just to list them.
 We use it for colds, fevers, flu, infected wounds, pet health, and many other things.
 For allergies it acts as a mild antihistamine, cutting symptoms drastically without side effects (other than when you take more than your body can absorb at one time, it will loosen your bowels).
 I take 1,000 to 3,000 mg. daily depending on the severity of symptoms.
 Several studies have shown that high levels of vitamin C help reduce histamine release from mast cells (which release brings on allergic reactions) and also makes histamine break down faster once it has been released.
 Studies have also shown that vitamin C deficiency alone can cause blood levels of histamine to be very high.

-Equally powerful against allergies is Quercetin, a derivative of the better known bioflavonoid rutin.
-This nutrient helps to provide plants which produce it with antioxidant protection against environmental stresses.
-In our bodies it is believed that quercetin tends to stabilize mast cell membranes, preventing them from putting out their inflammatory, allergy causing histamines into the surrounding blood and tissue.
-If there is no discharge of these potent inflammatory chemicals, the familiar misery of allergies will not occur, even though you’ve been exposed to the pollen, animal dander, or whatever normally triggers your allergy attacks.
+Equally powerful against allergies is Quercetin, a derivative of the better-known bioflavonoid rutin.
+This nutrient helps to provide plants that produce it with antioxidant protection against environmental stresses.
+In our bodies it is believed that quercetin tends to stabilize mast cell membranes, preventing them from putting out their inflammatory, allergy-causing histamines into the surrounding blood and tissue.
+If there is no discharge of these potent inflammatory chemicals, the familiar misery of allergies will not occur, even though you’ve been exposed to pollen, animal dander, or whatever normally triggers your allergy attacks.

 In health food stores you can often find these three nutrients in one pill.
 So if you have struggled with allergies, at least now you are aware of some alternatives many have used with success.